Sheriff: Aide who accused Cuomo files criminal complaint - NewsBreak

 The complaint, filed Thursday with the sheriff's office, is the first known instance where a woman has made an official report with a law enforcement agency over alleged misconduct by Cuomo.

+“We take every complaint seriously,” Albany County Undersheriff William Rice said Friday.

-Albany County Sheriff Craig Apple told the New York Post that it is possible the Democratic governor could be arrested if investigators or the county district attorney determine he committed a crime.
+It's possible the Democratic governor could be arrested if investigators or the county district attorney determine he committed a crime, Albany County Sheriff Craig Apple told the New York Post.

 “The end result could either be it sounds substantiated and an arrest is made and it would be up to the DA to prosecute the arrest,” he told the newspaper, which was the first to report on the complaint.
 “Just because of who it is we are not going to rush it or delay it,” Apple said.